-Select if you would like your premium rate to remain the same regardless of your age and our claims experience
+Select if you would like your premium rate to remain the same regardless of your age

-If you select this option your premiums will not normally increase with your age or if our claims experience gets worse.

-If you do not select this option then, besides any changes in your premiums which happen as you get older, we can also change your premiums every January because of changes in our claims costs or business expenses.
+If you select this option your premium rate will not normally increase with your age.
+However, all the premiums for this plan are reviewable.
+This means that we can change your premiums every January because of changes in our claims costs or business expenses.
 If we review our premium rates, we will give you at least 60 days advanced notice of any changes.

-If the premium rates increase, you can choose to pay the increased premiums or keep your monthly premiums the same by reducing your cover.
+If the premium rates increase, you can choose to pay the increased premiums or keep your monthly premiums the same by reducing your cover or your participation units.